How to know if you have a fuller bust

 Why do I need to know my body type?

-As we start to shop online more, it’s critical to know YOUR body type.
-This can help you buy more clothes that fit right and, in turn, produce less waste.
-With the average bra size in the United Stated being 34DD, being fuller bust actually super common.
-Let’s get into it.
+As online shopping continues to grow, it's essential to know YOUR body type.
+This helps you buy clothing that fits right, reducing returns and waste.
+With the average bra size in the U.S. being 34DD, having a fuller bust is actually quite common.

 Fuller bust can have different definitions but they all conclude the same thing, YOU HAVE BIG BOOBS.